Kristy-Ann Duffy - Artist Gallery

 Snowy Egret, Chile

-So you missed out on buying these ones, but some are available as reproductions or on other cool products, check out the Other KADuffy Arty Stuff page or contact me via [Email] for more information.
+So you missed out on buying these ones, but some are available as Fine Art Reproductions or on other cool products, check out the Other KADuffy Arty Stuff page or contact me via [Email] for more information.

 A pair of Galahs chilling at the Vineyard